 With the media we have today, it's no surprise that so many people feel the need to lose weight.
-So in this artcile I'll be sharing the healthiest ways to lose weight.
+So, in this article I'll be sharing the healthiest ways to do just that.

-* Excercise.
-Excercising is important in the road to losing weight.
+* Exercise.
+Exercising is important in the road to losing weight.
 Start off with once or twice a week, and gradually increase the amount of exercise you do.
 If the sound of going to the gym doesn't appeal to you, there are plenty of other alternatives.
 For example, running, swimming and dancing.
 Kick-boxing is also another good (and fun) way to lose weight.

 * Don't over-do it.
 A risk of trying to lose weight is that some people go too far.
-They begin to skip meals or over-excerise.
+They begin to skip meals or over-exercise.
 This is not healthy.
 Skipping meals puts your body into starvation mode and actually causes it to store fat, which will make it harder to get rid of in the long run.
-Over-excerising can not only cause you to be constanty tired, but can lead to several eating disorders if you're also not eating enough.
+Over-exercising can not only cause you to be constantly tired, but can lead to several eating disorders if you're also not eating enough.

 * Reward yourself.
 Just because you're trying to lose weight, doesn't mean you have to cut out everything.
 Reward yourself with some fast food or an unhealthy snack every now and then.